Systems Network Architecture: History

 They were supported by IBM 3704/3705 communication controllers and their Network Control Program (NCP), and by System/370 and their VTAM and other software such as CICS and IMS.
 This announcement was followed by another announcement in July, 1975, which introduced the IBM 3760 data entry station, the IBM 3790 communication system, and the new models of the IBM 3270 display system.

-The design of SNA was in the era when the concept of layered communication was not fully adopted by the computer industry.
-Applications, databases and communication functions were mingled into the same protocol or product, which made it difficult to maintain and manage.
+SNA was designed in the era when the computer industry had not fully adopted the concept of layered communication.
+Applications, databases, and communication functions were mingled into the same protocol or product, which made it difficult to maintain and manage.
 SNA was mainly designed by the IBM Systems Development Division laboratory in Research Triangle Park, North Carolina, USA, helped by other laboratories that implemented SNA/SDLC.
-The details were later made public by IBM's System Reference Library manuals and IBM Systems Journal.
+IBM later made the details public in its System Reference Library manuals and IBM Systems Journal.

 It is still used extensively in banks and other financial transaction networks, as well as in many government agencies.
 In 1999 there were an estimated 3,500 companies "with 11,000 SNA mainframes."
 One of the primary pieces of hardware, the 3745/3746 communications controller, has been withdrawn from the market by IBM.
 IBM continues to provide hardware maintenance service and microcode features to support users.
-A robust market of smaller companies continues to provide the 3745/3746, features, parts and service.
+A robust market of smaller companies continues to provide the 3745/3746, features, parts, and service.
 VTAM is also supported by IBM, as is the NCP required by the 3745/3746 controllers.

 In 2008 an IBM publication said: